LiskArchive/lisk-sdk/db/sql/README.md

 In case of any issue with the SQL file or its reference, the application is configured to throw an error into the console and exit the process immediately.

+Please note that while each external SQL file must use underscore notation in its name, each reference to the file must use the corresponding camel case within [./index.js](./index.js).

 ## development notes

 When editing an SQL file on the development machine, you do not need to restart the application in order